odersky/sips/drafts/inlinemacros.md

  - types of parameters to non-inline classes
  - type parameters to methods
  - type parameters in `new` expressions or class parents.

+## Inline Overloading Resolution (to be discussed)

+We have stated that the rewriting is done on typed trees and that references of the original tree are kept after the rewrite.
+There is one exception to this: References to overloaded methods are re-computed after the rewrite.
+So a different alternative might be chosen if the argument types after the rewrite are more specific than the method parameter types.
+So, compile-time overloading resolution is essentially multi-method dispatch.
+Here is a scenario where this can be used to support constant folding inline infix methods.

+The task here is to define `++` as an infix operator for inline Ints, which should give an inline result if and only if its two operands are inline values.
+Here's how it can be achieved:

+    inline implicit class PlusWrapper(val x: Int) {
+      inline def ++ (y: Int): Int = plus(this.x, y)
+    }
+    inline def plus(x: inline Int, y: inline Int): inline Int = x + y def plus(x: Int, y: Int): Int = x + y

+Let's assume we have

+    a, b: inline Int

+Then we rewrite `a ++ b` as follows:

+    a ++ b
+    -->
+    PlusWrapper(a).++(b)
+    -->
+    new PlusWrapper(a).++(b)
+    -->
+    plus(new PlusWrapper(a).x, b)
+    -->
+    plus(a, b)
+    -->
+    a + b: inline Int

+Note that the call to `plus` in `PlusWrapper` resolves statically to the non-inline method `plus`.
+Yet in the last-but-one expression of the above rewrite sequence it is rewritten to refer to the inline method `plus` because at that point both arguments are known to be inline values.

 ## Macros